 The enzymes COMT (methylation) and MAOA are needed to make VMA from norepinephrine.
 If these enzymes are not working properly, VMA may be low when circulating norepinephrine and/or epinephrine are not low.

 Testing the Organic Acid metabolites for B vitamins is more accurate than assessing blood levels of B12 and B6, a blood test represents the amount of a vitamin in the blood while the Organic Acid marker represents how the cells are using B12 and B6.
-It is possible due to genetic snps to have high levels of B12 in the blood but have low B12 at the cellular level.
+It is possible due to genetic SNPs to have high levels of B12 in the blood but have low B12 at the cellular level.

 This marker is considered superior to measuring serum B12 levels directly.
 A 2012 publication by Miller showed that 20% of those tested had a genetic defect in the protein that transports B12 to cells.
 These patients may have a functional B12 deﬁciency even if serum levels of B12 are normal.

-Symptoms of a vitamin B12 deﬁciency include: fatigue, brain fog, memory problems, muscle weakness, unsteady gait, numbness, tingling, depression, migraines/headaches and low blood pressure.
+Symptoms of a vitamin B12 deﬁciency include fatigue, brain fog, memory problems, muscle weakness, unsteady gait, numbness, tingling, depression, migraines/headaches, and low blood pressure.

 If levels of MMA are elevated, it may be advisable to increase B12 consumption.
-Common foods high in B12 include beef liver, sardines, lamb, wild caught salmon, grass-fed beef, nutritional yeast and eggs.
+Common foods high in B12 include beef liver, sardines, lamb, wild-caught salmon, grass-fed beef, nutritional yeast, and eggs.

-Vitamin B12 levels can also be increased through supplementation of B12 (taken as methylcobalamin, hydroxycobalamin, or adenosylcobalamin), many B12 supplements contain cyanocobalamin which is a poorly absorbed form of B12 and should be avoided, I prefer a B12 lozenge if low in B12.
+Vitamin B12 levels can also be increased through supplementation of active B12 (taken as methylcobalamin, hydroxycobalamin, or adenosylcobalamin), many B12 supplements contain cyanocobalamin which is a poorly absorbed form of B12 and should be avoided, I prefer a B12 lozenge if low in B12.

 Xanthurenate (also known as xanthurenic acid) is a functional marker of vitamin B6 deficiency.
 Vitamin B6 is a critical co-factor to over 100 important reactions that occur in the human body and is stored in the highest concentrations in muscle tissue.

 Not only is xanthurenate an indicator of a lack of B6, it is also harmful to the human body.
-It complexes with insulin and decreases insulin sensitivity.
+It competes with insulin and decreases insulin sensitivity.
 In fact, rats fed xanthurenate will actually develop diabetes because of the eﬀects on insulin.

-While there is always some tryptophan going down the kynurenine pathway towards NAD (and possibly xanthurenate), this process is up-regulated by inﬂammation, estrogen and cortisol.
+While there is always some tryptophan going down the kynurenine pathway towards NAD (and possibly xanthurenate), this process is up-regulated by inﬂammation, estrogen, and cortisol.
 If levels of estrogen or cortisol are high, it may exacerbate xanthurenate elevations and increase the need for B6.